 The Texas Chainsaw Massacre (1974)

 The low budget certainly helped the creepy factor of this 1974 classic.
 The jump from the scene also might be the strongest because of the film’s slow, disturbing build.
 This one goes zero to 60 real quick.
 Leatherface’s introduction comes out of nowhere and hits like a … wait for it … hammer.
 Yeah, couldn’t help ourselves.
+Sorry for the crappy quality — it’s the only video we could find.

 Firstly, we could probably quote this one from start to finish, beginning with poor Chrissie’s death (see above).
 Beyond that, Steven Spielberg’s classic literally scared people out of the water in 1975 and still has a similar effect on viewers today.
 The opening scene set the stage for what is one of the biggest blockbusters of all time.
 Audience members sat in their seats asking, “Did that seriously just happen?”